 Flatiron's Guide to German Wine, Part 1: Introduction to the Wines of Germany

 Germany is one of the very greatest wine countries in the world.
-And yet, German wine can be oddly under-appreciated by many people in America.
+And yet, German wine can be oddly underappreciated by many people in the U.S.

 Not that there aren’t plenty of fans here, of course.
 Downright rabid fans band together, obsessing over every bottle, village, vineyard, producer, and vintage they’ve ever tasted.
 No wine makes the geekiest wine lovers geek out more than German Riesling.

 There are also fans among the less geeky.
 Casual, everyday wine drinkers who know that they can get a straight up delicious wine at an absolutely unbeatable price if they walk over to the German shelf.
 You don’t have to study deeply to love and appreciate German Riesling.

 What seems to be missing in the U.S. is the group of wine lovers between the casual drinker and the terroir fanatic.
 Folks interested in Beaujolais or Chablis, Piedmont or Tuscany who don’t gravitate to German wine.
 Hundreds of dollars spent trying to grasp the nuances between Vosne-Romanée and Volnay is nothing to them, but they never make the small investment required to discover the nuances between the Mosel and the Nahe.